mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     }
     ```

-    The editor shows a method to be _virtual_ when `isVirtual()` is true.
+    The editor shows that a method is _virtual_ when `isVirtual()` is true.
 As a result, overriding methods of virtual methods are not necessarily having `isVirtual=true`, but will still display _virtual_.

-    The rationale behind may be that if a method is overriding another one, both of them **must** be virtual.
+    The rationale behind may be that if a method is overriding another one, both of them must be virtual.
 This is needed so that the runtime will find out which of the two implementations to call.
 So we may read the `isVirtual` more precisely as „is explicitly virtual", and `isVirtual()` as "is effectively virtual".

     {{ contribution_by('abstraktor') }}

 ## Initialization

-??? question "How to initialize a node?"
+??? question "How do you initialize a node?"

     ```kroki-plantuml
     @startuml